-Note: Self Report (inmate's own assessment) & Facility Diagnosis from Sheriffs Comprehensive Spending Matrix.
-Nantucket excluded because all in-custody operations occur at Barnstable County.
-Suffolk Country Sheriff's Office contracted with a new comprehensive medical and mental health vendor beginning March 1, 2021.
-Due to this change as well as a new electronic medical record, some of the data requested is unavailable.
+Note: Self Report (inmate's own assessment) & Facility Diagnosis from Sheriffs Comprehensive Spending Matrix, Appendix F. No data available from DOC.
+Missing bars in the chart reflect missing data.
+Nantucket excluded because all in-custody operations occur at Barnstable.
+Suffolk contracted with a new comprehensive medical and mental health vendor beginning March 1, 2021 and some of the data requested is unavailable.

-Raw reported rates of serious mental illness, based on selfreport, vary unrealistically widely across facilities - no adequate basis for assessing needs
+Raw reported rates of serious mental illness, based on self-report, vary unrealistically widely across facilities - no adequate basis for assessing needs